-The upcoming Society for Animation Studies conference takes place in Montreal (19-21 June 2018), with "Then Now Next" as the conference topic.
-Read the call for paper
+Extended deadline (8 Jan) to submit to the upcoming Society for Animation Studies conference (Montreal, 19-21 June 2018), with "Then Now Next" as the conference topic.

 The Society for Animation Studies has announced both the place and the framework topic for its 30th annual conference (19-21 June 2018).
 Hosted by Concordia University, the Montréal conference (18-22 June 2018), exploits temporality, one of the cornerstones of animation.